Homebrew/gsoc/README.md

 Please read and apply via https://summerofcode.withgoogle.com/get-started/.

 ## Mentors
-Mentorship happens privately on our Homebrew maintainer's Slack and publicly on GitHub pull requests.
+Mentorship happens privately on our Homebrew maintainers' Slack and publicly on GitHub pull requests.
 Each student and project will be assigned a mentor but all students will work with all mentors.

 Check out GitHub's blog post on how to run GSoC on GitHub for the standards expected from maintainers and students: https://github.com/blog/2312-how-to-run-a-google-summer-of-code-project-on-github